Submissions

 COPYRIGHT

-Submissions considered for publication in KARBALA JOURNAL OF MEDICINE are received on the understanding that they have not been accepted for publication elsewhere and that all of the authors agree to the submission.
+Submissions considered for publication in KARBALA JOURNAL OF MEDICINE are received on the understanding that they have not been accepted for publication elsewhere and that all authors agree to the submission.
 The journal requires approval of manuscript submission by all authors.
 A cover letter signed by all authors constitutes submission approval.
 Manuscripts will not receive a final decision until a completed Copyright Status Form has been received.
 As soon as the article is published, the author is to have considered transferring his right to the publisher.
 This transfer will ensure the widest possible dissemination of information under International Copyright Law.
-All concepts, ideas, comments, manuscripts, illustrations, and all other materials disclosed or offered to the University of Kerbala, Faculty of Medicine, in connection with this Journal are submitted without any restrictions or expectation of confidentiality.
-The University of Kerbala, Faculty of Medicine shall have no financial or other obligations to you when you do not submit such information, nor shall you assert any proprietary or moral right of any kind with respect to such submissions.
-The University of Kerbala, Faculty of Medicine shall have the right to use, publish, reproduce, transmit, download, upload post, display, or otherwise distribute your submissions in any manner without notice or compensation to you.
+All concepts, ideas, comments, manuscripts, illustrations, and all other materials disclosed or offered to the College of Medicine at the University of Kerbala in connection with this Journal are submitted without any restrictions or expectation of confidentiality.
+The College of Medicine shall have no financial or other obligations to you when you do not submit such information, nor shall you assert any proprietary or moral right of any kind concerning such submissions.
+The College of Medicine, University of Kerbala shall have the right to use, publish, reproduce, transmit, download, upload post, display, or otherwise distribute your submissions in any manner without notice or compensation to you.

 ETHICS